 In praise of ladies dead and lovely knights,

-The four lines talks about chronicles of the past.
+The four lines talk about chronicles of the past.
 The lyrical voice mentions that he/she reads old texts (“When in the chronicle of wasted time”) and encounters great descriptions “of the fairest wights”.
 Notice that “wight” is an old term that refers to “people”.
 Those depictions that the lyrical voice reads are of alluring people (“And beauty making beautiful old rhyme”), such as dead women and knights (“In praise of ladies dead and lovely knights”).
-These lines sets the scene of the sonnet and serves as an introduction for the following quatrains.
+These lines set the scene of the sonnet and serve as an introduction for the following quatrains.

 Then in the blazon of sweet beauty’s best,

 Of hand, of foot, of lip, of eye, of brow,

 I see their ántique pen would have expressed

 Ev’n such a beauty as you master now.

 The next set of lines relates the beauty of the past to the unknown young man.
 The lyrical voice realizes that these astounding descriptions (“The in the blazon of sweet beauty’s best/Of hand, of foot, of lip, of eye, of brow”) can be correlated with the beauty of the young man and the possibility to depict his beauty (“I see their ántique pen would have expressed/Ev’n such a beauty as you master now”).